isomerpages/moe-catholichigh/_prospective-students/Sec Admission/Admission to IP Year 3.md

 <h2>Introduction</h2>
 <p>Catholic High School (CHS), together with CHIJ St. Nicholas Girls’ School
-(SNGS), Singapore Chinese Girls’ School (SCGS) and Eunoia Junior College (EJC), offers the 6-year Joint Integrated Programme.
-Admission to the CHS Integrated Programme (IP) Year 3 for 2027 is now open for application to boys in Secondary 2 in 2026.
-Successful students will spend two years in CHS and the final two years in EJC.
-Students admitted to the IP will bypass the Singapore-Cambridge Secondary Education Certificate (SEC) Examinations and proceed directly to EJC after the two years in CHS.
-Students currently studying in CHS will be notified via various internal platforms by the HOD/IP and Year Heads.
+(SNGS), Singapore Chinese Girls’ School (SCGS) and Eunoia Junior College (EJC), offers the 6-year Joint Integrated Programme.</p>
+<p>Admission to the CHS Integrated Programme (IP) Year 3 for 2027 is now
+open for application to boys in Secondary 2 in 2026.</p>
+<p>Successful students will spend two years in CHS and the final two years
+in EJC.
+Students admitted to the IP will bypass the Singapore-Cambridge Secondary Education Certificate (SEC) Examinations and proceed directly to EJC after the two years in CHS.</p>
+<p>Students currently studying in CHS will be notified via various internal
+platforms by the HOD/IP and Year Heads.
 The contents of this web page is not applicable to current Secondary 2 students of CHS.</p>
 <hr>
 <h2>Selection Criteria</h2>
 <p>1.
 A successful applicant would have: